Clearly Square One

 Routine eye exams aren’t covered by OHIP for people between the ages of 20 and 64, unless specified by your doctor.
 Please visit the Government of Ontario website for more information.

-Clearly offers direct billing online only.
+Yes, Clearly offers direct billing online and in-store.

 The cost of an eye exam will depend on your vision needs and your optometrist’s expertise.
 Eye exam prices at Clearly’s partner clinic in Mississauga, Asgarpour Optometry, range as follows: